-The Diversity Institute has offices, staff, programs and classes at the John Seigenthaler Center in Nashville, Tenn., at the Al Neuharth Media Center in Vermillion, S.D., and at the Freedom Forum headquarters and Newseum in Washington, D.C.
+The Newseum Institute has offices, staff, programs and classes at the John Seigenthaler Center in Nashville, Tenn., at the Al Neuharth Media Center in Vermillion, S.D., and at the Freedom Forum headquarters and Newseum in Washington, D.C.

 John Seigenthaler Center